 Anticonvulsant medications

 The use of the anticonvulsant drugs gabapentin and pregabalin are sometimes prescribed if other treatments aren’t effective.
-But because these drugs can cause dizziness, their use among older people must be monitored carefully.
+However, because these drugs can cause dizziness, their use among older people must be monitored carefully.
 Taking the drugs just before bedtime may lower the risk of a dizziness-related fall.

 Mindful meditation